JasminInsights/Data-Analyst-Portfolio/README.md

-Tianna Parris - Data Analyst Portfolio
+Jasmin Powell - Data Analyst Portfolio
 About
-Hi, I'm Tianna!
-I have an analytical background in Biochemistry and currently, I am on track to completing my degree in Data Science (MS. Data Science).
-I have developed a strong foundation in the life sciences and a passion for using data to uncover meaningful insights.
-I am excited to bring my technical and analytical skills to the field of data science as an entry-level data specialist.
+Hi, I'm Jasmin!
+I am a passionate and driven professional with a background in clinical research and a deep interest in public health.
+With years of hands-on experience in the healthcare sector, I've developed a strong foundation in data analysis, research methodologies, and the importance of evidence-based decision-making.
+Currently, I am pursuing a Master's degree in Public Health to expand my expertise and further refine my skills in addressing health challenges on a larger scale.

-During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.
+In parallel with my academic journey, I am self-learning data analytics, focusing on tools like Python, R, SQL, and Tableau to complement my clinical research background.
+I am excited about the intersection of public health, data science, and technology, and am eager to apply data-driven insights to improve healthcare systems, optimize patient outcomes, and contribute to impactful public health initiatives.

-In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.
+With a commitment to continuous learning and a passion for making a difference, I am seeking opportunities to integrate my diverse skill set in clinical research, public health, and data analytics to help drive meaningful change in the healthcare industry.

 My CV in pdf.